Cognitive bias: Reducing

-Because they cause systematic errors, cognitive biases cannot be compensated for using a wisdom of the crowd technique of averaging answers from several people.
+The content and direction of cognitive biases are not "arbitrary".
 Debiasing is the reduction of biases in judgment and decision-making through incentives, nudges, and training.
 Cognitive bias mitigation and cognitive bias modification are forms of debiasing specifically applicable to cognitive biases and their effects.
+One debiasing technique aims to decrease biases by encouraging individuals to use controlled processing compared to automatic processing.
+Because they cause systematic errors, cognitive biases cannot be compensated for using a wisdom of the crowd technique of averaging answers from several people.
 Reference class forecasting is a method for systematically debiasing estimates and decisions, based on what Daniel Kahneman has dubbed the outside view.

-Similar to Gigerenzer (1996), Haselton et al. (2005) state the content and direction of cognitive biases are not "arbitrary" (p.
-730).
-Moreover, cognitive biases can be controlled.
-One debiasing technique aims to decrease biases by encouraging individuals to use controlled processing compared to automatic processing.
-In relation to reducing the FAE, monetary incentives and informing participants they will be held accountable for their attributions have been linked to the increase of accurate attributions.
-Training has also shown to reduce cognitive bias.
-Carey K. Morewedge and colleagues (2015) found that research participants exposed to one-shot training interventions, such as educational videos and debiasing games that taught mitigating strategies, exhibited significant reductions in their commission of six cognitive biases immediately and up to 3 months later.

-Cognitive bias modification refers to the process of modifying cognitive biases in healthy people and also refers to a growing area of psychological (non-pharmaceutical) therapies for anxiety, depression and addiction called cognitive bias modification therapy (CBMT).
+Cognitive bias modification (CBM) refers to the process of modifying cognitive biases in healthy people and also refers to a growing area of psychological (non-pharmaceutical) therapies for anxiety, depression and addiction called cognitive bias modification therapy (CBMT).
 CBMT is sub-group of therapies within a growing area of psychological therapies based on modifying cognitive processes with or without accompanying medication and talk therapy, sometimes referred to as applied cognitive processing therapies (ACPT).
 Although cognitive bias modification can refer to modifying cognitive processes in healthy individuals, CBMT is a growing area of evidence-based psychological therapy, in which cognitive processes are modified to relieve suffering from serious depression, anxiety, and addiction.
 CBMT techniques are technology-assisted therapies that are delivered via a computer with or without clinician support.
 CBM combines evidence and theory from the cognitive model of anxiety, cognitive neuroscience, and attentional models.
+Even one-shot training interventions, such as educational videos and debiasing games that taught mitigating strategies, significantly reduced the commission of several cognitive biases.

 Cognitive bias modification has also been used to help those with obsessive-compulsive beliefs and obsessive-compulsive disorder.
 This therapy has shown that it decreases the obsessive-compulsive beliefs and behaviors.

+In relation to reducing the fundamental attribution error, monetary incentives and informing participants they will be held accountable for their attributions have been linked to the increase of accurate attributions.